guneyozsan/guneyozsan.github.io/_posts/2021-12-10-extending-the-unity-player-activity-on-android.md

    public class MyUnityPlayerActivity extends UnityPlayerActivity {
       private static final String TAG = "Unity";

-      // Overriding `onCreate()` is only for demo purposes, and not required for extending the Unity activity.
+      // This override is not required for extending the UnityPlayerActivity.
+      // It is included to test configuration on a device.
       @Override
       protected void onCreate(Bundle savedInstanceState) {
          super.onCreate(savedInstanceState);